cliqueinc/pgc/README.md

 # PGC v2 Specification

+## Quickstart
+You will need postgres installed and running locally on port 5432

+On mac you can `brew install postgres` and it will tell you how to run it

+To confirm everything is working, you can run the pgc tests

+`make test`

-## Quick Start
+## Principles

-PGC is being used in production by Clique for almost one year.
-It is a product that we are actively supporting and enhancing
+PGC is being used in production by Clique for over two years.
+It is a product that we are actively supporting and enhancing.

 PGC is a *specific* postgres library designed to make using structs with postgres tables very easy.
 It is designed for heavy use of jsonb.

 Although technically an ORM, our aim is to keep this library light and simple.
 A main concern is supporting distributed, high-traffic systems.
-This means avoiding things like nasty, nested queries that some ORMs do.
+This means avoiding things like complicated, nested queries that some ORMs do.

 ## Using Code Generation To Get Started